Wildhoney/Immertation/README.md

 console.log(model.age.get());  // 31
 ```

-### Using Operations
+### Using operations

-Operations allow you to track how values change with annotations:
+Operations allow you to track pending changes with annotations.
+This is especially useful for optimistic updates in async operations, where you want to immediately reflect changes in the UI while the operation is still in progress:

 ```typescript
 const process = Symbol('update-user');